A Theme Park Wrote a Terrible Play to Make Fun of Me

 When he said this, Bill and Ted came onstage.

-“Our show got canceled because people said it was homophobic.” said Ted.
+“Our show got cancelled because people said it was homophobic.” said Ted.
 “That is so gay!”

 Then snipers took them out and they fell off the stage.